wilsontelab/genomex-mdi-tools/shared/modules/README.md

             ram-per-cpu: 4G
     description: "generic description of the module's action"
 condaFamilies: # if needed for declarations above
-    xyz:
+    inline-family: ...
 optionFamilies:
-    xyz:
+    inline-family: ...
 ```

-All condaFamilies and optionFamilies are interpreted relative
+All condaFamilies and optionFamilies in module.yml are interpreted
-to the calling suite, not the suite that defines the module.
+relative to the module's suite, not the calling suite, so that
-Therefore, action module developers should specify shared
-condaFamilies and optionFamilies in full syntax, e.g.,
-'condaFamilies: \<module-suite\>//\<family\>',
-in case the action module is called from another suite.
+suite developers have complete control over a module's action
+even when it is called by another suite as an external module.

 If inline component families are specified within module.yml,
 they are appended at the end of the working pipeline.yml file